What is cerebral palsy?

-- A seizure (if it is the first time, call your doctor or seek care immediately).
+- A seizure (if it is the first time, call your doctor or seek care right away).

-- Constipation that is not relieved by home treatment.
+- Constipation that isn't relieved by home treatment.

-- Skin irritation that is not getting better, starts to bleed or weep fluid, or causes pain.
+- Skin irritation that isn't getting better, starts to bleed or weep fluid, or causes pain.

-- Chewing difficulty along with weight loss or complaints of being hungry.
+- Trouble chewing, along with weight loss or complaints of being hungry.

 - Frequent accidents that threaten your child's safety.

-- Other signs of complications, such as bladder control problems, bleeding gums, or an increase in joint stiffness.
+- Other signs of complications.
+These may include bladder control problems, bleeding gums, or an increase in joint stiffness.

 If you have cerebral palsy and you are pregnant, talk with a doctor about how CP can affect your pregnancy and delivery.

-Health professionals who can diagnose and treat people with cerebral palsy include:
+A team of health care providers will be involved in your child's care.
+Health professionals who can diagnose and treat people who have cerebral palsy include:

 - Pediatricians (some pediatricians specialize in developmental disabilities).